Criffield-Whiteley House

 The Criffield-Whiteley House is a private house located at 601 Main Street in Dowagiac, Michigan, United States.
 It was added to the National Register of Historic Places in 2016 and was designated a Michigan Historic Site in 2019.

 History

 This house was built in 1897 by Fred Corber for Charles and Cora Criffield.
-Criffield was a farmer in Silver Creek Township and wished to move to town so they would be close to their son Loyld’s school.
-In April 1896 the Criffield’s and Corber traveled to Grand Rapids to review modern house plans and they picked this Queen-Anne's style house.
+Criffield was a farmer in Silver Creek Township and wished to move to town so they would be close to their son Loyd's school.
+In April 1896 the Criffield's and Corber traveled to Grand Rapids to review modern house plans and they picked this Queen-Anne's style house.